dillondiatlo/portfolio/content/authors/admin/_index.md

 I bridge the gap between science and creativity.
 With over a decade in creative advertising and deep expertise in Python, SQL, Tableau, and data analytics, I transform complex data into actionable insights and captivating stories.

-I'm eager to elevate our work by seamlessly blending my analytical and creative expertise, to drive innovation and deliver transformative growth.
+I'm eager to join a team and elevate our work by seamlessly blending my analytical and creative expertise to drive innovation and deliver transformative growth.

 **My latest project optimizes operations and ROI in real-time for NYC taxi drivers.
 Take a look: https://datadillon.netlify.app/project/taxi/**